WAeUP/waeup.sphinx.autodoc/README.rst

     :target: https://travis-ci.org/WAeUP/waeup.sphinx.autodoc
     :alt: Build Status

-`waeup.sphinx.autodoc` is a Sphinx_ extension for using Sphinx_ with
-Zope3_ and Grok_.
+`waeup.sphinx.autodoc` is a Sphinx_ extension for autodocumenting components/classes specific to Zope3_ and Grok_.

 This project is in early state.

-Are you tired of all the warnings and problems output if you process your Zope3_/Grok_ project with Sphinx_? `waeup.sphinx.autodoc` provides special documenters that cope better with special Zope3_ data structures than stock Sphinx_.

-Improvements of this autodocumenter:

-- `ignore_dot_named_members` config var to skip components with a dot in name, bacause Sphinx_ cannot process these (yet).

-- `grok.Indexes` declarations are not skipped any more.
+Use with care.

+Features available yet:

+- When autodocumenting, ignore components with a dot in their name.
+This can greatly reduce the number of `AttributeError`s you get (and you cannot tackle otherwise) when using Sphinx_ with Grok_ projects.

+- New ``grokindexes`` autodocumenter documents `grok.Indexes` declarations.

 .. contents::